aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 Fan-in is a many-to-one communication pattern for consuming telemetry data from many devices through a single data processing channel.

 {{% notice note %}}
 This implementation focuses on the use of an AWS IoT Rule Action to put telemetry data onto Amazon Kinesis Data Firehose stream.
 The stream is a consolidation of data for multiple devices in a single plant.
 The stream invokes a Lambda function to enrich and transform telemetry message payloads, then delivers that data to an S3 bucket for storage and future analysis.
 Please refer to the [MQTT Communication Patterns](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-communication-patterns.html), specifically the _Fan-in_ section.
-This white paper provides alternative topic patterns that go beyond the scope of this implementation.
+This whitepaper provides alternative topic patterns that go beyond the scope of this implementation.
 You can also refer to a customer case study for a real word example here: https://www.youtube.com/watch?v=BkinvmBRFHY
 {{% /notice %}}